 3. Authenticity will remain literally key

 Short-form videos are simple to produce and offer real-time entertainment and on-trend, time-sensitive messaging – all while appealing to our notoriously shortened attention spans.
-Authentic, relatable influencer content is expected to expand beyond social media channels (pre-roll, digital ads, etc.) as short-form video continues to surge.
+Authentic, relatable influencer marketing content is expected to expand beyond social media channels (pre-roll, digital ads, etc.) as short-form video continues to trend.

 5. Influencers will demo new platforms